jrnl-org/jrnl/CONTRIBUTING.md

 ### Getting your environment set up

 You will need to install [poetry](https://poetry.eustace.io/) to develop jrnl.
-It will take care of all of the project's other dependencies, except for [mkdocs](https://www.mkdocs.org), which you must install if you wish to preview documentation changes.
+It will take care of all of the project's other dependencies.

 ### Understanding the branches